puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Callbacks

-Callbacks include sending POST and GET requests to the remote server and invoking user scripts from the UniConfig shell.
+Callbacks include sending POST and GET requests to the remote server and invoking user scripts from UniConfig shell.

+Requirements for using callbacks:
 For using callbacks it is needed:

-1. Necessary YANG modules - YANG modules that are required for the correct callbacks working.
+1. Necessary YANG modules - YANG modules that are required for the correct callbacks.
-2. Configuration - update 'config/lighty-uniconfig-config.json'.
+2. Configuration - Update 'config/lighty-uniconfig-config.json'.
-3. Update repository - add 'necessary YANG modules' from point 1 into 'latest' or specific 'user-repository' and define remote endpoints and scripts in some YANG file or create new one for callbacks.
-For definition of remote endpoints 'frinx-callpoint@2022-06-22.yang' extension must be used.
+3. Update repository - Add the necessary YANG modules (see 1.) into 'latest' or a specific 'user-repository', and define remote endpoints and scripts in a YANG file or create a new one for callbacks.
+For definition of remote endpoints, the 'frinx-callpoint@2022-06-22.yang' extension must be used.
-4. UniStore node - create UniStore node with using 'latest' or specific 'user-repository' that should contain 'necessary YANG modules' from point 1 and YANG file with defined endpoints and scripts.
+4. UniStore node - Create a UniStore node using 'latest' or a specific 'user-repository' containing the necessary YANG modules (see 1.) and a YANG file with defined endpoints and scripts.

 ### Necessary YANG modules

-These YANG modules are required:
+The following YANG modules are required:

 * frinx-callpoint@2022-06-22.yang (not needed for scripts)
 * tailf-common@2018-11-12.yang